Keyboard shortcuts

 Async operations

-Reference for z_sendmany and the operation-tracking trio z_getoperationstatus / z_getoperationresult / z_listoperationids.
-These four methods adopt zcashd's asynchronous send model: they match zcashd's syntax, status shapes, and state strings, so clients written for zcashd's z_sendmany work unchanged.
+Reference for z_sendmany, z_shieldcoinbase, and the operation-tracking trio z_getoperationstatus / z_getoperationresult / z_listoperationids.
+These five methods adopt zcashd's asynchronous send model: they match zcashd's syntax, status shapes, and state strings, so clients written for zcashd's z_sendmany work unchanged.
 For synchronous sends in Bitcoin Core's dialect, see Sending.

 The operation model

-z_sendmany validates its arguments, then returns an operation id (opid- followed by a UUID, identical to zcashd) immediately.
+z_sendmany and z_shieldcoinbase validate their arguments, then return an operation id (opid- followed by a UUID, identical to zcashd) immediately.
 The transaction is selected, proved, and broadcast on a background task; its outcome is fetched later through the tracking methods.
 The background task still funnels through the wallet's single-writer actor, so an async send cannot double-spend against a concurrent sendtoaddress (see Architecture).

 An operation moves through the zcashd state strings queued, executing, and then success or failed.
 The cancelled state exists in the schema (and as a z_listoperationids filter) for zcashd compatibility, but zecd has no cancellation path, so no operation ever reports it.